 When the response came from the Feds, it was a strong one in my favor.
 It would eventually have meant a trial before an administrative law judge with the NLRB representing my side — but not quite yet.
 Because the Union had never defended me in a grievance, as they were contractually supposed to, the NLRB ordered that Yale and the Union first either hold the hearing or settle the case; if anything was unsatisfactory about that outcome, then I could continue with the NLRB and the administrative trial.

 It was another test of endurance to get the Union to believe the orders came from the NLRB and to pay attention.
-Finally the Union set up an interview for me with their part-time lawyer, three hours in a freezing room.
+Finally the Union set up an interview for me with their part-time lawyer — three hours in a freezing room.
 The lawyer was initially rather hostile.
 Yet he was also the sharpest person I dealt with in the whole affair.
-By the time my teeth quit chattering (both from the cold and my nervousness), he came to understand the whole, complicated story better than any other person, whether Union, faculty, students, or staff.
+By the time my teeth quit chattering (both from the cold and my nervousness), he came to understand the whole, complicated story better than any other person, whether Union, faculty, student, or staff.
 Before becoming a union officer he had, like me, been both a student and a clerical worker at Yale (and coincidentally, a typographer).
 I suspect that only someone who had lived both of those very different roles, plus subsequently acquiring knowledge of all the players in the administration (including faculty), could comprehend the forces in play.
 He knew exactly what I needed and wanted without my having to explain any more.

 He pressed Yale for a hearing, threatening exposure of Yale’s liars and abusers but realistically expecting a settlement.
 Unfortunately, Yale sent a mid-level functionary to represent their side, one who could not make decisions and had no leverage to bargain for that long leave and retirement I sought.
 The functionary conveyed Yale’s remote message that pension and health plans legally did not allow such discretion.
 Period.